You Only Linearize Once: Tangents Transpose to Gradients: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Pavel Sountsov for the observation that \Lone\ does not handle shape polymorphism, Colin Carroll for the use case of simplifying custom gradients, and Gordon Plotkin for introducing us to linearity, especially the connection between linear algebra and linear types.
+We also thank our anonymous reviewers for their remarkably detailed and insightful feedback.